-Pete GonzalezGitHub / Gitter / Twitter I’m a software engineer.
+Pete GonzalezGitHub / Twitter / Zulip chat I’m a software engineer.
 My focus is developer productivity.
-When you maintain a large software app, the build system often turns into small project in itself.
+When you maintain a large software app, your build system often turns into small project in itself.
 These systems shape your life at work every day.
 Probably (hopefully) this investment is accounted for as part of project cost and planning...
-But what’s the experience like using these tools?
+But what’s the experience like for these tools?
 Are they easy to use?
 Are the operations speedy?
 While a lot of attention is given to product experiences, as developers we often overlook our own “user experience” for reading, writing, and shipping code.
 Investing in this area creates efficiency gains that multiply across every developer in your ecosystem.
 Usually those people are your own friends and colleagues.
-It can be very rewarding to work on tools that make their lives a little better.
+It can be very rewarding to work on systems that make their lives a little better.

 Open SourceSuccessful open source projects tend to have all these qualities: - The goals and scope of the project are obvious

 - The target user base includes a lot of software engineers